7 Essential Items For a Summer Trip to Japan

 pair of colorful breathable hiking shoes

 No matter your destination in Japan, you’ll likely be doing a minimum of 5 kilometers (3 miles) of walking per day, so it’s important to bring comfortable shoes.
 In the summer, your feet will sweat a lot (pardon me for saying this), so shoes made of more breathable materials than leather or synthetics will help you feel (and smell) a lot better.
+If you visit during Japan’s rainy season from late May through early July, waterproof is best, or at least treat your shoes with a good waterproof spray.
 Sneakers or walking shoes are a good choice, especially if you plan on hiking or visiting temples.
 A good pair of inserts like those made by Superfeet can also be a lifesaver, especially if you’ll walk long distances daily.

 Bring or buy?
 Bring.
 While you can get good shoes in Japan at roughly the same price as your home country, you do not want to have to break in a new pair of shoes in the middle of your vacation.
 So break in your shoes at least a week or two before your trip and bring them with you from home.
 Shoe inserts can also be purchased in Japan but are generally more expensive than what you’d pay at home.